 Further, the Apostles are not stating that their recommended rules were a part of Torah: the immediate context does not show these rules to be a subset of Torah that applied to Gentiles (which is evidently commonly understood today).
 It is evident that the Apostles viewed these recommendations as guidelines that should be considered in addition to Torah, comparable to the rabbinic system but approved by the Holy Spirit and therefore healthy in this context.
 The four rules were key principles derived from the spirit of Torah that were particularly helpful for Gentiles in that day.

 The Apostles evidently assumed that the general applicability of Torah to Gentiles was so obvious that it need not be directly stated for clarity.
-In order to understand the Apostolic intent, we do well to look carefully at the general nature of Torah and what it would have implied in Gentile life for the Apostles to require of the Gentiles immediate and comprehensive obedience to it, even though all of Torah is good.
+If rules derived from Torah are appropriate for Gentiles, then Torah itself, being the basis of these rules, is also appropriate for Gentiles.
+Torah is the Law of Liberty (Ja 1:25), and the Law of Love (Mt 22:40) — it is universal in its application.
+Even so, in order to understand the Apostolic intent and concern, we must look carefully at the general nature of Torah and what it would have implied in Gentile life for the Apostles to require of the Gentiles immediate and comprehensive obedience to it, even though all of Torah is good.

 The Nature of Torah

 When God initially gave Torah to His people Israel, they were a unique and isolated people group, a nation with a common legal, cultural and moral fabric.
 They were also largely unregenerate, stubborn and rebellious.
 The Torah as a whole was perfectly suited to this people group to reveal to them the nature of God and holiness.
-It was not designed to provide an arbitrary distinctive that would help this nation maintain their uniqueness from other people groups, but to reveal God and His righteousness to all people groups and nations.
+It was not designed to provide an arbitrary distinctive that would help this nation maintain their uniqueness from other people groups, but to reveal God and His righteousness to all people groups and nations through His dealings with His people.

 Applying Torah in Wisdom

-In the context of the Jerusalem council in Acts 15/21, the Apostles never state that Torah is non-obligatory for Gentiles, only that they saw wisdom in not rigorously imposing Torah on Gentiles.
+In the context of the Jerusalem council (Acts 15), as well as in their perspective years later (Acts 21), the Apostles never state that Torah is non-obligatory for Gentiles, only that they saw wisdom in not rigorously imposing Torah on Gentiles all at once.
 While the apostolic intent may seem “obvious” to people who have already decided Torah is non-obligatory for Gentiles, let us not forget the old maxim: “Obviousness is the enemy of correctness.”
-Refusing to impose Torah on a group of people, refusing to demand that they obey it fully and completely, is not at all the same as saying that Torah does not apply to these people, that it is irrelevant to them, or that it is not applicable to them.
+Refusing to impose Torah on a group of people, refusing to demand that they obey it fully and completely and immediately, is not at all the same as saying that Torah does not apply to these people, that it is irrelevant to them, or that it is not applicable to them.
 The two concepts are indeed quite different.

 It is one thing to impose Torah rigidly on a nation which has collectively and formally agreed to obey it, a nation with a common geography, ancestry, religion, culture, tradition, language, moral ethic and civil government (as at Sinai).
 When people grow up being taught the Torah, both by word and deed, in a culture where Torah is taught and obeyed all around them, there is no harm in demanding that each and every individual in that society obey it.
 However, it is quite another thing to do this with tiny fragments of multiple people groups dispersed throughout the nations having diverse cultures, norms, customs, ethics and civil governments, especially when these tiny fragments: